cognusion/D20/README.md

     	Characters to use (all bytes alphanumeric alphanumeric-nosim numeric alphabet binary hexadecimal) (default "all") -count int
     	Number of strings (default 20)
-  -keyblock
+  -custom string
+    	A list of characters you want to use in lieu of the ones we've offered (repeat for prevalence) -keyblock
     	Shortcut to '--char bytes --base64 --block --blocksize 65' (HINT: --length 741, perhaps?)
   -length int